 If you don’t have a spiralizer, there are other options.
 One option is to use a mandoline slicer to make zucchini noodles.
 The Mandoline Slicer is a great tool to make zucchini noodles.
 This food processor can also be used for potatoes, carrots, and other vegetables as well!

-Knife to Make Zucchini Noodles
+cutter to Make Zucchini Noodles

 A spiralizer or a vegetable peeler can make zucchini noodles easier.
-However, with a knife, you can cut the zucchini into thin strips and use them as noodles without having to purchase anything extra.
+However, with a cutter, you can cut the zucchini into thin strips and use them as noodles without having to purchase anything extra.

-To make zucchini noodles, first, use a knife to carve strips from the core of the vegetable.
+To make zucchini noodles, first, use a cutter to carve strips from the core of the vegetable.
 Turn your cutting board at an angle and cut down along one edge of the squash or cucumber.

 Shred to Make Zucchini Noodles